exonum/exonum-doc/src/advanced/consensus/consensus-details.md

 - Check the block message

   - The key in the `to` field must match the key of the validator.
-  - `Block.prev_hash` matches the hash of the last committed block.
+  - `propose.prev_hash` of the correspondent `propose` matches the hash of the last committed block.

 - If the message structure is correct, proceed to check the block contents.